gabrieletiboni/exps-launcher/README.md

         └── fiveseeds.yaml
 ```
 2. Launch `launch_exps.py` script:
-	- `launch_exps.py script=script1 config[conf1,conf2] sweep.config=[fiveseeds] sweep.foo=[1,10,100]`
+	- `launch_exps.py script=script1 config=[conf1,conf2] sweep.config=[fiveseeds] sweep.foo=[1,10,100]`

 Notes:
 - subdirs of `scripts/` must be named with the corresponding python script name.
 E.g. the project structure above will call `python script1.py` and `python script2.py` respectively.
 - the `script` parameter is mandatory, and must be a single string.
 A single script can be invoked.
 - multiple configurations for the same script can be provided with the `config` parameter.
 Priority is in decreasing order, i.e. conf2 overwrites conf1 in the example above.
 - sweep parameters like `sweep.foo=[1,10,100]` can also be defined in script-specific conf files.
 - host parameters like `host.time="03:00:00"` can also be defined in script-specific conf files, which overwrite the host definitions.
-This way you can specify different sbatch times for different scripts and their corresponding configurations.
+This way you can specify different sbatch times for different scripts and their corresponding configurations, or different sbatch names.

+Advanced commands:
+- Use exps.<param> for extra options on this function.
+Accepted params are:
+  - exps.test
+  - exps.no_confirmation
+  - exps.fake

 ## Troubleshooting